-Accountability is a favourite word to invoke – when the lack of it has become so apparent.
+Accountability is a favorite word to invoke – when the lack of it has become so apparent.
 Its’s also a loaded word and political football in major sectors crying out for reform, such as health care and public education.
 Who should get what data about doctor success rates, hospital effectiveness, student achievement or school performance?
 What should be measured or tested?
 What should be done with the data?
 Should doctor reimbursement be outcome-based?
 What factors should be part of outcome measurement?
 Should teachers be held accountable for the academic success or failure of students?

 In thriving organisations, detailed performance metrics, benchmarks for comparison and quantitative evaluations are a way of life.
 People are expected to examine themselves and their teams.
 Accountability, however, is still controversial in areas that the public cares about.